kingformatty/E2E-NLG-Project/README.md

 1. We found a critical error in the original code, which could possibly make the training wrong. (components/model/modules/attention/attn\_bahd.py#68) We have  fixed it in this project.

-2. Two more data pre-processing strategies are implemented. ([A General Model for Neural Text Generation from Structured Data](http://www.macs.hw.ac.uk/InteractionLab/E2E/final_papers/E2E-Chen.pdf),[End-to-End Content and Plan Selection for Data-to-Text Generation](https://arxiv.org/abs/1810.04700))
+2. Two more data pre-processing strategies are implemented. ([A General Model for Neural Text Generation from Structured Data](http://www.macs.hw.ac.uk/InteractionLab/E2E/final_papers/E2E-Chen.pdf), [End-to-End Content and Plan Selection for Data-to-Text Generation](https://arxiv.org/abs/1810.04700))

 3. Transformer model